Th1ru-M/th1ru-m.github.io/_posts/2023-06-19-MisconfiguredTemplates.md

 ---
 layout: post
 classes: wide
-title:  "Exploitation of ADCS Misconfigurations"
+title:  "Exploitation of Misconfigured Certificate Templates"
 date:   2023-06-19 01:00:00 +0800
 ---
 This post provides areas of security exposure in active directory Certificate Services and the related techniques that the threat actors can use to target ADCS and how to detect these attack techniques.